Tropical Storm Ian strengthens over Caribbean and could approach Florida as major hurricane

 On Saturday, a hurricane watch was is in effect for the Cayman Islands and a tropical storm watch was in effect for Jamaica.

 "On the forecast track, the center of Ian is forecast to move across the central Caribbean Sea today, pass southwest of Jamaica on Sunday, and pass near or over the Cayman Islands Sunday night and early Monday.
-Ian will then approach western Cuba on Monday," said the National Hurricane Center.
+Ian will then approach western Cuba late Monday and emerge over the southeastern Gulf of Mexico on Tuesday," said the National Hurricane Center.

 for more features.